deckgo/deckdeckgo/README.md

 The 👉 [extended documentation](doc/slides/slides.md) 👈 displays all templates and options available for each slides.

+### Extra components

+[DeckDeckGo] also offers a couple of components which could be used in almost every templates, these are documented in a separate [chapter](doc/components/components.md) of the documentation.

 ### Markdown

 Per default, [DeckDeckGo]'s presentations are edited using HTML and are Web Components, that's why the documentation and examples are provided in HTML.
 But if you are using the [starter kit](https://github.com/fluster/deckdeckgo-starter) and are editing your talk with Markdown, you could have a look to the [Markdown documentation](doc/markdown/markdown.md) to get some examples.

-[DeckDeckGo] also offers a couple of components which could be used in almost every templates, these are documented in a separate [chapter](doc/components/components.md) of the documentation.

 ## Navigation